Generic Name: morphine sulfate

 DEA FORM REQUIRED

-Inform patients that morphine sulfate extended-release tablets contain morphine, a Schedule II controlled substance that is subject to abuse.
+Inform patients that the use of morphine sulfate extended-release tablets, even when taken as recommended, can result in addiction, abuse, and misuse, which can lead to overdose or death [see Warnings and Precautions (5.1)].
 Instruct patients not to share morphine sulfate extended-release tablets with others and to take steps to protect morphine sulfate extended-release tablets from theft or misuse.

 Life-Threatening Respiratory Depression

-Discuss the risk of respiratory depression with patients, explaining that the risk is greatest when starting morphine sulfate extended-release tablets or when the dose is increased.
-Advise patients how to recognize respiratory depression and to seek medical attention if they are experiencing breathing difficulties.
+Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting morphine sulfate extended-release tablets or when the dose is increased, and that it can occur even at recommended doses [see Warnings and Precautions (5.2)].
+Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.

-Instruct patients to take steps to store morphine sulfate extended-release tablets securely.
-Accidental exposure, especially in children, may result in serious harm or death.
-Advise patients to dispose of unused morphine sulfate extended-release tablets by flushing the tablets down the toilet.
+Inform patients that accidental ingestion, especially in children, may result in respiratory depression or death [see Warnings and Precautions (5.2)].
+Instruct patients to take steps to store morphine sulfate extended-release tablets securely and to dispose of unused morphine sulfate extended-release tablets by flushing the tablets down the toilet.

 Important Administration Instructions